juanep/SMS-Challenge/README.md

   C A G T G C

-  T T A T T T
+  T T A T G T

-  A G A C G G
+  A G A A G G

-  G C G T C A
+  C C C C T A

   T C A C T G